Category Archives: Patents

 Utility Patent Protection

-• Section 101 of Title 35 of the United States Code states that “any new and useful process, machine, or composition of matter, or any new and useful improvement thereof” can be the subject of a patent.
-This can include new devices, new methods or processes, improvements in existing devices or methods, methods of doing business, software, new uses of existing technology, Internet methods of doing business, recipes, formulas and systems.
+What qualifies for utility patent protection?
+Section 101 of Title 35 of the United States Code states that “any new and useful process, machine, or composition of matter, or any new and useful improvement thereof” can be the subject of … Continue reading

 Provisional Patent Applications

-• The “provisional” patent application system was created after the GATT treaty was signed in 1995.
-A provisional application may be filed without claims, is not examined or even read by anyone at the Patent Office, and, as the “provisional” name implies, is temporary.
-A provisional patent application expires exactly one year after filing and unless you file a utility application before the end of that one year period, you may be found to have abandoned your invention to the public domain.
+What is a Provisional Patent Application?
+The “provisional” patent application system was created after the GATT treaty was signed in 1995.
+A provisional application may be filed without claims, is not examined or even read by anyone at the Patent … Continue reading

 Plant Patents

-• A plant patent is a grant from the government of the right to exclude others from making, selling or using the claimed asexually reproduced plant for a period of twenty (20) years from the filing date of the application.
+What is a plant patent?
+A plant patent is a grant from the government of the right to exclude others from making, selling or using the claimed asexually reproduced plant for a period of twenty (20) years from the filing … Continue reading

 Design patents

-• A design patent is a grant from the government of the right to exclude others from making, selling or using the claimed ornamental design features of an invention for a period of fourteen (14) years.
+What is a design patent?
+A design patent is a grant from the government of the right to exclude others from making, selling or using the claimed ornamental design features of an invention for a period of fourteen (14) years. … Continue reading

 Utility Patents

-• A utility patent is a grant from the government of the right to exclude others from making, selling, or using the claimed group of functional features of an invention for a period of 20 years from the date the patent application was filed.
-Utility patents generally protect the way something works as opposed to the ornamental way an object looks.
+What is a utility patent?
+A utility patent is a grant from the government of the right to exclude others from making, selling, or using the claimed group of functional features of an invention for a period of 20 years … Continue reading

 What does “Patent Pending” or “Pat.
 Pend.” mean?

-• Patent pending means that the person or manufacturer is giving notice that some kind of patent application has been filed for some portion of the object on which the words appear.
+Patent pending means that the person or manufacturer is giving notice that some kind of patent application has been filed for some portion of the object on which the words appear.
+It is illegal to mark a product or … Continue reading